Fragmentation independence refers to the ability of end users to store logically related information at different physical locations.

 When an organization is geographically dispersed, it may choose to store its databases

-A distributed database is a single logical database that is spread physically across computers in multiple locations that are connected by a data communications network.
+is a single logical database that is spread physically across computers in multiple locations that are connected by a data communications network.

 I emphasize that a distributed database is truly a database, not a loose collection of files.

-The distributed database is still centrally administered as a corporate resource while providing local flexibility and customization.
+is still centrally administered as a corporate resource while providing local flexibility and customization.

 The network must allow the users to share the data; thus, a user (or program) at location X must be able to access (and perhaps update) data at location Y.